 When it comes to location, the highest average paycheck (about $28.50 per hour) can be spotted in Irvine, Calif.; Las Vegas, Nev. (around $25.75), La Canada Flintridge, Calif. (about $19.95), and Phoenix, Ariz. ($19.55) are the next top-paying cities.
-Expected earnings are below average ($17.50) in San Bernardino, Calif., one of the lowest-paid cities.
-By state, Pacific Dental Services Incorporated employees make the most in Nevada, earning approximately $25.75 per hour on average.
+High paychecks are not found in San Bernardino, Calif.; in fact, at $17.50 it is one of the worst-paid cities.
+Across Pacific Dental Services Incorporated's U.S. offices, employees in the state of Nevada earn the most, taking home $25.75 per hour.

 Years of Experience

 Five to nine years of work experience seem to result in median wages of approximately $18.90 per hour.
 The largest fraction of Pacific Dental Services Incorporated people (30 percent) have been working for one to four years and earn around $15.72 per hour on average.

 Certified Dental Assistants earn approximately $18.54 per hour, far more than their non-accredited counterparts.
 It pays to have a Bachelor's Degree at Pacific Dental Services Incorporated — these employees make the most at $21.00 per hour.

 The highest-paying skill in this position seems to be Periodontics; individuals who report it as part of the repertoire have a median income of $32.50 per hour.
 A common skill in Pacific Dental Services Incorporated's work force is Radiology; close to one-half of survey participants report using it on the job.
 Some other standard skills here are Patient Education, Customer Service, and Microsoft Office.